 10 Low Light Terrarium Plants (That’ll Thrive in the Shade!)

-Whether you’re trying to brighten up that shady corner in your living room, or you’re making the most of an apartment that only gets light from one direction – low light terrarium plants are your best friend.
+If you’re trying to brighten up that shady corner in your living room, low-light terrarium plants are your best friend.

 In reality, many terrarium plants prefer indirect sunlight, but only a select few can handle the conditions at the lower end of light intensity.